dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ### icrc28_trusted_origins

-Returns the canister's list of whitelisted origins.
+Returns the canister's list of trusted origins, meaning each front-end listed will not act maliciously with respect to this canister.

 ```
 icrc28_trusted_origins : () -> (record { trusted_origins : vec text });